SMTP Send Failure

 Exchange users: In the Exchange Manager application, enable both basic and integrated authentication.
 In MailArchiva's SMTP client settings, in the username field, enter in the form user@company.com.

 In Configuration→Connections ensure that the default Transmit connection is set to the same name as the newly created connection.
 If that doesn't work, then stop the MailArchiva service, edit the server.conf using a text editor (located in /etc/opt/mailarchiva/ROOT or C:ProgramDataMailArchivaROOTconf), delete the line starting with "send.smtpconnection".
 Start the MailArchiva service.
-Thereafter, go to Configuration→Connections, and ensure the default send connector is selected and retest.
+Thereafter, go to Configuration→Connections, and ensure the default send connector is selected and retested.

 Some versions of Microsoft Exchange are particularly aggressive at de-duplicating messages sent to it.
 That is, if there is already an equivalent email present on the Exchange server, Exchange will recognize it as a duplicate.
 When it does this, it accepts the message and disregards it.
 The user is left thinking that the message was never sent, when in fact it was.
-The resolution is to switch the send strategy in the SMTP Client Connection settings either to "new message ID" or "send as attachment".
+The resolution is to switch the send strategy in the SMTP Client Connection settings either to "new message ID" or "send as attachment."

 The following error appears in the log when attempting to send an SMTP message to a user from the Search interface: